Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/README_legacy.md

 │   · Status: active (`mission_runner`); reference (`px4_ros_com`) not compiled by default.
 ├── config/
 │   · `mission.yaml` points to a precomputed `route_file` and sets cruise speed plus thresholds (drift, temperature).
-│   · `px4_sitl.params` is an empty placeholder (loading disabled to avoid regressions).
+│   · No SITL params file is shipped; the loader stays disabled to avoid regressions.
 │   · Loaded by `overrack_mission` and previously by the legacy mission runner under `src/`.
 │   · Edit here to customise missions and alert thresholds; routes live under `config/routes/*.yaml`.
-│   · Status: `mission.yaml` active; param file quarantined until validated.
+│   · Status: `mission.yaml` active; bring your own PX4 params only after validation.
 ├── models/
 │   · Custom Gazebo models: shelves (`overrack_shelf`), markers (`scan_marker`), barcode board.
 │   · Used by the SDF world to recreate the indoor aisle.